tommyod/KDEpy/docs/source/examples.rst

 Resampling data from the fitted KDE is equivalent to (1) first resampling the original data (with replacement), then (2) adding noise drawn from the same probability density as the kernel function in the KDE.
-Below an example is shown.
+Here is an example:

 .. plot::